blbadger/blbadger.github.io/unpredictable-primes.md

 ### Theorem: Prime gap sequences are aperiodic

-**Proof:** As prime gap sequences are neither initially nor eventually periodic for any finite period $p$, they are aperiodic.
+**Proof:** As prime gap sequences are neither initially nor eventually periodic for any finite period $m$, they are aperiodic.

 ### Implications for decidability